melvinhe/HealthChain/README.md

 ## About

-The HealthChain app provides a secure platform for users to upload their electronic health record (EHR) data.
-By leveraging blockchain technology, the app ensures the privacy and integrity of the data throughout the process.
+The HealthChain solution provides a secure platform for users to upload their electronic health record (EHR) data.
+By leveraging blockchain technology, the solution ensures the privacy and integrity of the data throughout the process.
 Here's how it works:

 ## Technical Description